Contact Us

 Sandpaper can be used to remove ridges and lumps from any rough surfaces.
 After allowing these areas to dry, smooth them down once again.

 Measure each hole if you are working on larger pieces.
-Then, with allowances to guarantee appropriate fit, cut a fresh piece of drywall 2 inches wider and longer than the hole.
+Then, with allowances to guarantee an appropriate fit, cut a fresh piece of drywall 2 inches wider and longer than the hole.
 Later, it can be shrunk to the proper size with a utility knife.

-Fresh Paint
+5. Fresh Paint

 It’s time to prime and paint your ceiling to complete the project.
 You can either touch up the repaired areas or, to make the ceiling appear even, repaint the entire thing.
 As you apply primer and begin painting, keep the area well-ventilated by opening all the windows.